 A lack of adjustments regarding transactions of certain immovable property should also help move money from the real estate sector into gold.
 According to Chemmanur, plans of additional taxation on stock capital gains place an even higher premium on the already-pricey market, potentially leading to a sizeable shift from equities to bullion by Indian investors.

-In broader terms, a higher economic growth of 7%-7.5% in the short term and 8% in the medium term will make the Indian economy one of the best-performing in the world, which will undoubtedly stimulate consumer spending on gold.india, steven mnuchin, stock market, us dollar, world gold council
+In broader terms, a higher economic growth of 7%-7.5% in the short term and 8% in the medium term will make the Indian economy one of the best-performing in the world, which will undoubtedly stimulate consumer spending on gold.Featured, india, steven mnuchin, stock market, us dollar, world gold council